Archflow

 Versioning

-Archflow's versioning system lets you create snapshots of your architecture at different points in time, enabling you to track how your system evolves.
+Archflow's versioning system lets you create, compare, and merge snapshots of your architecture at different points in time.

 How Versioning Works

 Each project can have multiple versions.
-A version captures the state of:
+A version captures the complete state of:

 • Connections between systems